 - You cannot have an appeal pending for the conviction related to the application.

-- There cannot be a judicial remedy available for the punishment you want commuted.
+- There cannot be a judicial remedy available for the punishment you want to be commuted.

 - You cannot be participating in an intensive supervision program.